ishwaryakb/dataPreparation/README.md

-Consists of projects related to data preparation, cleaning, wrangling, eda, visualization and web scraping data from the internet.
+Consists of projects related to data preparation, cleaning, wrangling, sql and eda.